 Seiko introduced the first solar-powered atomic watch in 2005 and has been one of the leading forces ever since.
 A stiff competitor to Seiko is another Japanese powerhouse Citizen who went down in history with the first-ever atomic timepiece in 1993.

-Despite the seemingly expensive innovations that solar atomic watches come with, the prices are relatively affordable when most wristwear costs around $200-$500.
+Despite the seemingly expensive innovations that solar atomic watches come with, the prices are relatively affordable when most watches cost around $200-$500.

 29. ABC Watches

-One of the best types of watches in terms of functions is an ABC watch.
-ABC, which stands for an altimeter, barometer, and compass, is a perfect companion for hikers, mountaineers, and trekkers.
+An ABC watch, which stands for an altimeter, barometer, and compass, is a perfect companion for hikers, mountaineers, and trekkers.

-ABC watches are also thermometer watches featuring a temperature reader in the range of 14F to 140F (-10C to 60C).
+ABC watches are also equipped with a temperature reader, with a typical measuring range of 14F to 140F (-10C to 60C).

 30. Vibrating Alarm Watches

-The last type of wristwear we cover in this post comes really handy for those wearers who require daily reminders through a vibrating alarm.
+The last type of wristwear we cover in this post becomes really handy for those wearers who require daily reminders through a vibrating alarm.

 Heavy sleepers, people with hearing problems or ADHD, and the elderly often find the typical sound alarm inadequate.
 But with a wearable vibrating on a wrist, the notification can not be ignored.

-Vibrating alarm watches have the possibility for several notifications per day, aiding to remind the wearer of essential daily tasks.
-The timepieces are easy to set, have a digital display, and won’t cost much either.
+Vibrating alarm watches have the possibility of several notifications per day, aiding in reminding the wearer of essential daily tasks.
+The timepieces are pretty straightforward with digital displays and rubber bands, and they won’t cost much at all.